tolgee/tolgee-cli/README.md

   - `apiUrl` (string): URL of the Tolgee server.
 Only needed if you're using a self-hosted installation.
   - `projectId` (number): The ID of the project within Tolgee.

+## Contributing
+Contributions are welcome!
+Check out [HACKING.md](HACKING.md) for some information about the project internals and information about the workflow.

 ----
 🧀